How credits work

 These are typical workloads from real groups.
 The actual meter just adds up per-action costs from the table above.

-Past the monthly allocation — no paywall
+Past your monthly allowance — no paywall

 Why credits instead of seats